 You may use your own equipment, but first clear this with me before any assignment.

-SCHOOL OF COMMUNICATION - PRODUCTION FACILITIES WATER TOWER CAMPUS SOC 51 E. PEARSON Audio and Visual Production Coordinator: Andi Pacheco 312.915.8830 or apacheco@luc.edu
+SCHOOL OF COMMUNICATION - PRODUCTION FACILITIES WATER TOWER CAMPUS SOC 51 E. PEARSON Audio and Visual Production Coordinator: Jillian Musielak (SOC 004 - OWL LAB) for assistance or reservation of equipment - 312.915.8830 / jmusielak@luc.edu

 FACILITY AND EQUIPMENT RULES